-The principal and interest due on the Refunded Bonds are to be paid on the redemption dates of the Refunded Bonds from funds to be deposited pursuant to a certain Escrow Agreement (the "Escrow Agreement") between the Authority and BOKF, N.A., Dallas, Texas (the "Escrow Agent").
-The Resolution provides that from the proceeds of the sale of the Bonds received from the Underwriters and other available Authority funds, the Authority will deposit with the Escrow Agent the amount of funds that, when invested, will be sufficient to pay all amounts coming due on the Refunded Bonds to their respective redemption date and to accomplish the discharge and final payment of the Refunded Bonds on their redemption dates.
-Such funds will be held by the Escrow Agent in a special escrow account (the "Escrow Fund") and used to purchase direct, noncallable obligations of the United States of America (the "Escrow Securities").
+The principal and interest due on the Refunded Bonds are to be paid on the redemption date of the Refunded Bonds from funds to be deposited pursuant to a certain Escrow Agreement (the "Escrow Agreement") between the Authority and BOKF, N.A., Dallas, Texas (the "Escrow Agent").
+The Resolution provides that from the proceeds of the Bonds received from the Underwriters and other available Authority funds, the Authority will deposit with the Escrow Agent the amount of funds that will be sufficient to pay all amounts coming due on the Refunded Bonds to their redemption date and to accomplish the discharge and final payment of the Refunded Bonds on their redemption date.
+Such funds will be held uninvested by the Escrow Agent in a special escrow account (the "Escrow

+Fund").
 Under the Escrow Agreement, the Escrow Fund is irrevocably pledged to the payment of the principal of and interest on the Refunded Bonds.

-The Authority's financial advisor will certify that the Escrow Securities will mature and pay interest in such amounts which, together with uninvested funds in the Escrow Fund, will be sufficient to pay, when due, the principal of and interest on the Refunded Bonds.
-By the deposit of the Escrow Securities and cash with the Escrow Agreement, the Authority will have effected the defeasance of all of the Refunded Bonds in accordance with State law and in reliance upon the certificate described above.
-As a result of such defeasance, the Refunded Bonds will be outstanding only for the purpose of receiving payments from the Escrow Securities and cash held for such purpose by the Escrow Agent and such Refunded Bonds will not be deemed as being outstanding obligations of the Authority will have no further responsibility with respect to amounts available in the Escrow Fund for the payment of the Refunded Bonds from time to time, including any insufficiency therein caused by the failure to receive payments when due on the Escrow Securities.
-The Escrow Securities and cash in the Escrow Fund will not be available to pay debt service on the Bonds.
+The Authority's financial advisor will certify that the uninvested funds in the Escrow Fund will be sufficient to pay, when due, the principal of and interest on the Refunded Bonds.
+By the deposit of the cash with the Escrow Agent pursuant to the Escrow Agreement, the Authority will have effected the defeasance of all of the Refunded Bonds in accordance with State law and in reliance upon the certificate described above.
+As a result of such defeasance, the Refunded Bonds will be outstanding only for the purpose of receiving payments from the cash held for such purpose by the Escrow Agent and such Refunded Bonds will not be deemed as being outstanding obligations of the Authority payable from the Net Revenues nor for the purpose of applying any limitation on the issuance of debt, and the Authority will have no further responsibility with respect to amounts available in the Escrow Fund for the payment of the Refunded Bonds from time to time.
+The cash in the Escrow Fund will not be available to pay debt service on the Bonds.